ai-cfia/dev-rel-docs/adr/006-review-database-change-management.md

 about several consequences, both positive and potentially challenging, that need to be considered:

-### Positive Consequences:
+### Positive Consequences

 1. **Streamlined Change Management**:
-   - By integrating Bytebase into our workflow, we can streamline our change management process, automating repetitive tasks and centralizing the tracking of schema changes.
+   * By integrating Bytebase into our workflow, we can streamline our change management process, automating repetitive tasks and centralizing the tracking of schema changes.
 This will lead to increased efficiency and productivity, as well as reduced manual effort.

 2. **Enhanced Collaboration and Communication**:
-   - Bytebase's collaboration features will facilitate better communication and coordination among team members involved in database changes.
+   * Bytebase's collaboration features will facilitate better communication and coordination among team members involved in database changes.
 With a centralized platform for discussing change requests and tracking their status, collaboration will be more transparent and effective.

 3. **Improved Compliance and Auditing**:
-   - With Bytebase's audit trail and logging capabilities, we can maintain a comprehensive record of all database changes, ensuring compliance with regulatory requirements and facilitating post-change analysis and troubleshooting.
+   * With Bytebase's audit trail and logging capabilities, we can maintain a comprehensive record of all database changes, ensuring compliance with regulatory requirements and facilitating post*change analysis and troubleshooting.

 4. **Greater Control and Visibility**:
-   - The approval change management process within Bytebase will provide greater control over database changes, requiring review and approval by designated stakeholders.
+   * The approval change management process within Bytebase will provide greater control over database changes, requiring review and approval by designated stakeholders.
 This will enhance accountability and ensure that only authorized changes are deployed to production.

 5. **Reduced Risk of Errors**:
-   - By utilizing separate environments for testing and development, we can identify and resolve potential issues early in the development cycle, reducing the risk of errors and ensuring that changes are thoroughly tested before being deployed to production.
+   * By utilizing separate environments for testing and development, we can identify and resolve potential issues early in the development cycle, reducing the risk of errors and ensuring that changes are thoroughly tested before being deployed to production.

 6. **Centralization of Database Changes**:
-   - By centralizing all database changes within Bytebase, we create a single source of truth for tracking and managing schema modifications.
+   * By centralizing all database changes within Bytebase, we create a single source of truth for tracking and managing schema modifications.
 This centralization simplifies the process of monitoring and reviewing changes, leading to improved visibility and control over our database infrastructure.

-### Potential Challenges:
+### Potential Challenges

 1. **Adoption and Training**:

-   - Introducing a new tool like Bytebase may require training for team members to familiarize themselves with its features and functionalities.
+   * Introducing a new tool like Bytebase may require training for team members to familiarize themselves with its features and functionalities.
 Ensuring successful adoption will be essential for realizing the full benefits of the solution.

 2. **Integration Complexity**:

-   - Integrating Bytebase into our existing workflow and infrastructure may present technical challenges and require adjustments to our processes.
+   * Integrating Bytebase into our existing workflow and infrastructure may present technical challenges and require adjustments to our processes.
 It's important to carefully plan and execute the integration to minimize disruption.

 3. **Data Security and Privacy**:

-   - Storing sensitive database information in Bytebase raises concerns about data security and privacy.
+   * Storing sensitive database information in Bytebase raises concerns about data security and privacy.
 Implementing robust security measures and ensuring compliance with data protection regulations will be essential to safeguarding our data.